ALLab-Boun/ALLab-Boun.github.io/index.md

 ---
 ---

 Artificial Learning Lab (ALLab) in the Department of Computer Engineering at Boğaziçi University is a research group with a focus on developing machine learning and deep learning algorithms for a wide range of applications.

+<a href="https://github.com/ALLab-Boun" target="_blank">Visit our GitHub Repository</a>

 {% include section.html %}